 The freezer bowl wall temperature has a direct effect on the cooling rate, and therefore the residence time, of the mix (Cook & Hartel, 2010).
 Lower wall temperatures can lower the bulk temperature of the ice cream faster, reducing residence time and improving the ice crystal size distribution (Russell et al., 1999; Drewett & Hartel, 2007).

 Tip #1 – THE FREEZER BOWL WALL TEMPERATURE

 To promote rapid nucleation and a shorter residence time, it’s important that your freezer bowl wall temperature falls in the range of -23°C to -29°C (-9.4°F to -20.2°F).
-If you’re using the Cuisinart ICE 30-BC, or any other machine that requires the freezer bowl to be frozen before use, you’re freezer’s temperature will have a direct effect on the freezer bowl wall temperature.
+If you’re using the Cuisinart ICE 30-BC, or any other machine that requires the freezer bowl to be frozen before use, your freezer’s temperature will have a direct effect on the freezer bowl wall temperature.
 The colder you can get your freezer, the lower you will get your freezer bowl wall temperature and the higher the rate of nucleation and the shorter the residence time.